r4rdsn/PySchulte/README.md

 # OS support
-PySchulte primarily supports GNU/Linux and is tested on Arch Linux and Antegros.
+PySchulte primarily supports GNU/Linux and is tested on Arch Linux and Antergos.
 The first version was tested on Windows as a binary compiled using PyInstaller, however it might be not relevant on further updates.

 # License